open-edge-insights/eii-core/README.md

 Usage: ./eii_uninstaller.sh [-h] [-d]

-This script uninstalls previous EII version.
+This script uninstalls the previous EII version.
 Where:
     -h show the help
     -d triggers the deletion of docker images (by default it will not trigger)